secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-10-netcheck-blog-post.md

 tracing a running application, NetCheck would need to be modified to do so.
 Uncertainty about what issues might have occurred before the start of the trace could cause additional errors in diagnosis.

 *Potential remediation.*  “This seems more like an implementation detail at first glance,” Cappos notes, “but without accounting for it, it isn’t clear if there may be research problems lurking here.
 If NetCheck were more widely used, we would explore this area further.”
-6.**[Small hurdle] Co-locating traces is a substantial challenge in some environments:**  Even if you can get different parties to agree to acquire and share traces, locating these (potentially large) files on the same system to run the analysis is time consuming.
+6. **[Small hurdle] Co-locating traces is a substantial challenge in some environments:**  Even if you can get different parties to agree to acquire and share traces, locating these (potentially large) files on the same system to run the analysis is time consuming.
 Less effective tools, such as ping and traceroute, require much less effort.
 As such, NetCheck is mostly useful for specialized debugging by moderately skilled users.

 *Potential remediation.*  N/A.

 Though he still calls it “an appropriate idea for a research paper,”  Cappos